-For Benoit Appert-Collin, director of ALPhANOV, who has been with MuQuans since its inception in 2011, "this technology transfer is the culmination of a collaboration and support that has been engaged since the creation of MuQuans in 2011 and is entirely part of ALPhANOV's mission to support the creation of companies in the field of photonics."
-Bruno Desruelle, President of MuQuans, said: " The skills and resources available by ALPhANOV have been essential to enable us to progress in the development and industrialization of the laser technologies needed for our instruments.
-It is clear that our progress would have been much more difficult without this collaboration.
-This transfer will allow us to internalize a know-how essential to our business. "
+For Benoit Appert-Collin, Director of ALPhANOV, which has been supporting MuQuans since its creation in 2011, " This technology transfer is the culmination of a collaboration and support program that began when MuQuans was founded in 2011, and is fully in line with ALPhANOV's mission to support the creation of photonics companies. ".
+For Bruno Desruelle, President of MuQuans, " The skills and resources made available by ALPhANOV have been essential to our progress in developing and industrializing the laser technologies required for our instruments.
+Clearly, our progress would have been much more difficult without this collaboration.
+This transfer will enable us to internalize know-how that is essential to our business. "

 The technology center and the start-up are also continuing their collaboration on several other collaborative projects, including GRAVITER, a DGA-funded project to develop a field quantum gravimeter, and MIGA, a project to detect gravitational waves using matter waves.